 For all Key Stage 2 children who would like to have milk, an order is placed along with payment (currently £7.00 per term) to Mrs Lewis at the school office at the beginning of each term.
 This is still excellent value and a great way for your child to start each school day!

 Our uniform is black or grey trousers / skirt with a white polo shirt.
 The school sweatshirt can be bought from the school office.
 From Nursery to Year 5 the children wear a purple sweatshirt and in Year 6 it is royal blue.

 Children entering into Reception will receive a free school sweatshirt and book bag.

 Children should wear sensible black shoes.

 Your child will take part in weekly P.E. sessions and will need to have, in school, a pair of black shorts, a white t-shirt and a pair of black pumps.
-P.E. bags are available to purchase from the main desk at £3.50.
+P.E. bags are available to purchase from the school office.
 Please make sure your child’s clothes are clearly marked.